 The concept focuses primarily on street lamps: according to the designer they are one of the most inefficient and underused elements.
 I disagree on this: even today they can be used to collect environmental data, they host security cameras.
 Of course, more could be done.
 DORO, however, goes much further, imagining to use the spaces occupied by the street lamps as vertical parking lots.

 And to do this, it contemplates a (rather complex) system that involves practically all the elements of mobility.

 The cabin that acts as a cockpit is an interesting design exercise: once again, as I have often found in other concepts, the forecast is to interiors similar to those of rooms.
-The materials are also "residential" ones, including wood and fabrics.
+The materials are also "residential", including wood and fabrics.
 Virtually there is glass everywhere, which produces an extraordinarily wide view of the surrounding environment (hopefully one-way, when needed, for passenger privacy).

 The parking lamps

 Let's come to the strong point of Project DORO: the street lamps.
 They are a real housing for the cabins.
 The glance is more dystopian than ever: suddenly all the roads are clear, no cars parked on the edges.
 They are all suspended in the air.
-And they can also perform different functions: imagine going to a pub and eating in one of these suspended cabins, and then having you escorted home directly.
+And they can also perform different functions: imagine going to a pub and eating in one of these suspended cabins, and then having you take you home directly.